When you travel for work or pleasure, it’s important to consider your impact. Here are simple tips for green business travel.

 When staying at a hotel, do everything you can to use fewer resources.
 This includes hanging your towel, adjusting the thermostat, and turning off the lights.

 Bring a Water Bottle

-You know how much I love my Klean Kanteen stainless steel water bottle and it looks sleek enough for professional settings.
+You know how much I love my Klean Kanteen stainless steel water bottle and insulated stainless steel water bottles.
+They are sleek enough for professional settings.
 Another option is to reuse your disposable water bottle several times over the course of a short business trip.

 Carry One Bag

 If you’re a frequent business traveler you probably having packing in one bag down to a science, but if not, check out our tips for packing light.

 How to Travel Green in 4 Easy Steps

 Step 1: Understand Why You Should Travel Green.